How to Quickly Cure a Sty With These Home Remedies

 Treatment # 9: Aloe vera

-Once again aloe and its numerous medicinal properties.
+Aloe has so many medicinal properties.
+Curing sties is one of them!
 Cut a piece of aloe vera lengthwise and open it to the middle.
 Moisten a cotton ball in the clear liquid that the plant secretes and gently rub it over the affected eyelid in the morning and at night.
 Then rinse with chamomile or rose water for 3 or 4 months.
-This is also good when you look tired, when you have cataracts, and all sorts of inflammation.
+This is also good when you look tired, when you have cataracts, or for any kind of inflammation.

 Treatment # 10: Cucumber